Oscar and Celia Sterman Papers

 - Materials in collection.

-- Correspondence from donor Melanie Zibit.
+- Correspondence with grandson Peter Roberts and donor Melanie Zibit.

 Chronology